Skip to content

 Re-ranking model Applies Smart Rank to reorder the scored list.
 Requires a Smart Rank model in Smart Environment Pro settings.

 Recency rank Orders results by most recently modified items.
-Returns score labels with time-ago hints.
+Useful when freshness should dominate final order.

 Score vs ranking boundary